Heatblur-Simulations/f-4e-manual/src/systems/radar_warning_receiver.md

 and illuminated buttons undergoing rapid flashing as the system is prepared for use and proper functioning is confirmed.
-Search mode is deactivated by default upon startup, and if in the event the aircraft was powered down and restarted, the altitude priority mode (LOW ALT or normal) will be in the same state it was left prior to shutdown.
+Search mode is deactivated by default upon startup, and if in the event the aircraft was powered down and restarted, the altitude priority mode (LOW ALT or normal) will be in the same state it was left prior to shut down.

 In the event of a system power failure, the ALR-46 has an automatic restart function.
 Once power is recovered, the receiver will restart after a fifteen second delay, in addition to its 9-second power on self test.
-The system will resume state in the same fashion as a normal restart- with Search mode deactivated and the altitude priority as when power was lost.
+The system will resume state in the same fashion as a normal restart - with Search mode deactivated and the altitude priority as when power was lost.

 ### Excess Noise Strobe Indicators

-During normal operation, a trio of three T shaped indicators appear in the 9, 12, and 3 oclock positions near the center of the RWR CRT.
+During normal operation, a trio of three T shaped indicators appear in the 9, 12, and 3 o'clock positions near the center of the RWR CRT.
 These indicators signify the absence of excess noise in the low (9), mid (12), and high (3) band amplifier detection.
-In the event noise becomes to significant in a given amplifier channel, the indicator for the respective band will disappear.
+In the event noise becomes too significant in a given amplifier channel, the indicator for the respective band will disappear.
 Should this occur, a SYS TEST can be performed to confirm the channel is still functioning; in the event of a pass, the channel can be considered working at a reduced detection capacity.